Twin Baby Registry Guide — Your Go-To for What You Need

 If you are pumping heavily, I also recommend the Kiinde breast milk storage and feeding solution.
 Talk about cleaning few parts!

-To wash my pump parts and the bottles, the NICU gave me Dapple Baby Bottle & Dish Liquid.
-I love the travel size, which you can keep in your pump bag.
+To wash my pump parts and the bottles, I used Seventh Generation Liquid Dish Soap, Free and Clear.
 I also use it on all the baby dishes so I don’t have to worry about them eating harsh soap (we’ll save that for when they say fuuddge).

 If you have a long drive to work or if you drive often, get a car adapter for your breast pump (if your pump doesn’t come with one).
 I’ve pumped as a passenger, I’ve pumped while parked, and I’ve pumped while… you guessed it… driving.
 I got a lot of questionable looks when people found out I pumped in the car, but as a pumping mom, you gotta do what you got to do.
 Obviously for safety’s sake, you can only do this hands-free (risqué, I know).